tomis9/cookbook/content/spark.md

 title: "spark"
 date: 2018-11-23T12:58:49+02:00
 draft: false
-categories: ["data-engineering", "python", "R"]
+categories: ["Data engineering", "Python", "R"]
-tags: ["spark", "data-engineering", "python", "R"]
+tags: ["spark", "Data engineering", "Python", "R"]
 ---

-## 1. What is spark and why would use use it? {#spark}
+## 1. What is spark and why would use use it?

 * Spark is a smooth framework for working with big data, i.e. [hdfs](https://tomis9.github.io/hadoop);